 Informed choices about existing graduate programs and schools.

 Greater probability of getting into a desired graduate school.

-Where you are likely to succeed.
+Acceptance into programs where you are likely to succeed.

-Successful completions of Ph.D. programs.
+Successful completion of Ph.D. program.

 Establishment of CSU pipelines to specific graduate programs.